Kayvon Thibodeaux

-Kayvon Thibodeaux (/ˈtɪbədoʊ/ TIB-ə-doh; born December 15, 2000) is an American football outside linebacker for the New York Giants of the National Football League (NFL).
+Kayvon Thibodeaux (/ˈtɪbədoʊ/ TIB-ə-doh; born December 15, 2000) is an American professional football edge rusher for the New York Giants of the National Football League (NFL).
 A native of Los Angeles, he was named USA Today's High School Football Defensive Player of the Year in 2018.

-Thibodeaux played college football at Oregon, where was named the Pac-12 Defensive Freshman of the Year in 2019, won the Morris Trophy in 2020, and was voted a unanimous All-American in 2021.
-He was drafted by the Giants fifth overall in the 2022 NFL Draft.
+Thibodeaux played college football for the Oregon Ducks, where he was named the Pac-12 Defensive Freshman of the Year in 2019, won the Morris Trophy in 2020, and was voted a unanimous All-American in 2021.
+He was selected by the Giants fifth overall in the 2022 NFL draft.

-High school career
+Early life

 Thibodeaux was born in South Los Angeles, California, on December 15, 2000.
 He attended and played football at Susan Miller Dorsey High School for two years before transferring to Oaks Christian School in 2017.
 He was named the High School Football Defensive Player of the Year by the USA Today after recording 18 sacks and 54 tackles during his senior season in 2018.

 Thibodeaux recorded 152 total tackles, 54 sacks, and eight forced fumbles during his high school career, and was the second-highest rated overall player in the 2019 recruiting class.
-He accepted a scholarship to play college football for the Oregon Ducks at the University of Oregon over several other offers.
+He accepted a scholarship to play college football for the Ducks at the University of Oregon over several other offers including USC and Stanford.

 College career

 Thibodeaux was named the Pac-12 Defensive Freshman of the Year in 2019.
 As a sophomore, he won the Morris Trophy on defense and was named first-team All-Pac-12 while also winning MVP honors of the 2020 Pac-12 Football Championship Game.
 Thibodeaux suffered a sprained ankle in the first game of his junior season, and sat out the following two games.
 He recorded seven sacks in 2021 and was unanimously voted to the 2021 College Football All-America Team.
-Following the season, Thibodeaux announced that he would forgo his senior year and declared for the 2022 NFL Draft.
+Following the season, Thibodeaux announced that he would forgo his senior year and declared for the 2022 NFL draft.